Chaos to Order: Downsizing Your Paper Documents – Part 3 of 3

 Purchase a box of 100 manila file folders, a pencil/marker, empty banker’s boxes, and your piles of papers.

-Go through every stack in your office, picking up each piece of paper, and asking yourself “what is this?”, “why am I holding on to it?”, and “under what circumstances would I look for it again?”
+Go through every paper pile.
+With each individual piece of paper, ask yourself “what is this?”, “why am I holding on to it?”, and “under what circumstances would I look for it again?”

-Write the first word or phrase that pops into your head onto a manila folder, slip the paper inside, and move on to the next piece of paper.
+Write the first word or phrase that enters your mind onto a manila folder, place the paper inside, and move on to the next piece of paper or paper pile.